thekevinscott/thekevinscott/src/pages/2018/image-classification/index.md

 ## Setting up a Data Pipeline

 When working with neural nets, a [lot of your time will be spent working with data](https://thekevinscott.com/dealing-with-mnist-image-data-in-tensorflowjs/).
 Setting up a solid pipeline is crucial to a well-functioning model.

-For our purposes, we're going to load the images from disk.
-If you'd like something more dynamic (like the demo above), check out the code in `ml-classifier-ui`, [specifically around handling drag and drop](https://github.com/thekevinscott/ml-classifier-ui/tree/master/src/Dropzone).

 For this model, our data consists of two things: